 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your website or blog as described in Part 2.
-Then, get everything configured as described in Part Three.
-Once all of this is in place, you can then automate your content distribution with plugins such as the ones listed in the section below.
+Simple … first, set up your website or blog as shown in Part 2.
+Then, expertly configure your site settings as shown in Part Three.
+Once all of this is in place, you then connect all of the dots using plugins like the ones discussed in the section below.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a quick look at some traffic-generating plugins that can help:
+Let’s take a quick look at a few traffic-generating plugins that can be used to:

-You can get your posts automatically distributed to sites like Tumblr, Facebook, Twitter, GooglePlus, LinkedIn and more as soon as you publish your content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Twitter, Tumblr, Facebook, LinkedIn, GooglePlus and more as soon as you publish new content using a plugin like JetPack.

 Download URL: https://jetpack.com/

-Once this section is configured, you will be able to automatically share your posts on Twitter, Tumblr, Facebook, LinkedIn, GooglePlus, and more …
+You can share your posts on Tumblr, Facebook, Twitter, GooglePlus, LinkedIn, and more …

 After configuring all of the account and plugin settings, your content is ready for distribution.